 Learn a new language or continue with an existing one.
-It's a great way to improve your employability, and you can study on our Cambridge campus or online.
+It's a great way to improve your employability, and students and staff from all campuses can study with our online taught programme.

 Who can apply?